Paulus Hook: 17th century

-On February 25, 1643, 100 Native American Indians were massacred at or in the vicinity of Paulus Hook (the Pavonia Massacre).
+On February 25, 1643, 100 Native American Indians were massacred at or in the vicinity of Paulus Hook.

 Until the American Revolution, the Dutch and then the English governed the site.
 In 1664, an expedition sailed from England to seize Dutch colonies in the New World.
-The colony of New Netherland's Director-General Peter Stuyvesant surrendered its capital to the English forces on September 8, 1664, so New Amsterdam became New York City (although the Dutch recaptured it briefly).
-This was a trigger event for the Second Anglo-Dutch War in which the Dutch lost their North American territories.
-Charles II of England awarded territories to his brother James, Duke of York (who later became King James II), and the region between New England and Maryland became proprietary colonies (as opposed to a royal colony).
+The colony of New Netherland's Director-General Peter Stuyvesant surrendered its capital to the English forces on September 8, 1664, so New Amsterdam became New York City, although the Dutch recaptured it briefly, which served as a trigger event for the Second Anglo-Dutch War in which the Dutch lost their North American territories.
+Charles II of England awarded territories to his brother James, Duke of York, who later became King James II, and the region between New England and Maryland became proprietary colonies as opposed to a royal colony.
 James then granted the land between the Hudson River and the Delaware River (the land that would become New Jersey) to two friends who had been loyal through the English Civil War: John Berkeley and George Carteret, who had been with the Duke in exile on Jersey in the Channel Islands.
 So the name "New Jersey" was chosen, and today the communities of Carteret and Berkeley Heights are also named for the two friends, Elizabeth is named for Carteret's wife, and the Duke of York is himself the namesake of New York.

 In 1672, the Third Anglo-Dutch War broke out, and in July 1673, the Dutch reoccupied New York City, renaming it New Orange.
 Peace was achieved in 1674 under terms of the Treaty of Westminster, and England recovered New York until the American Revolution.

-American Revolution
+18th century

+In July 1764, a ferry began operating from Paulus Hook to Mesier's dock which was located at the foot of Courtland Street, where Cortland Street Ferry Depot was later built and where Battery Park City Ferry Terminal is located today.